1991 Asturian regional election

-The 1991 Asturian regional election was held on Sunday, 26 May 1991, to elect the 3rd General Junta of the Principality of Asturias.
+The 1991 Asturian regional election was held on 26 May 1991 to elect the 3rd General Junta of the Principality of Asturias.
 All 45 seats in the General Junta were up for election.
 It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.

 The Democratic and Social Centre (CDS) suffered a significant drop of its vote share, losing 6 out of the 8 seats it had held previous to the 1991 election and around 2/3 of its votes.
 On the other hand, all three Spanish Socialist Workers' Party (PSOE), newly founded People's Party (PP) (successor party to the late People's Alliance) and United Left (IU) won seats.
 Additionally, the Asturianist Party (PAS) was able to overcome the 3% threshold in the Central District and entered the General Junta with 1 seat.

 After the election, Juan Luis Rodríguez-Vigil was elected President of Asturias, succeeding Pedro de Silva who did not stand for re-election to a third term in office.